f5businessdevelopment/bigipworkshop/docs/ex4.md

 ### Set up the Workspaces to utilize the big-pool Agent in your ORG.

-To assign the workspace "day1" to utilize the agent named "big-pool," navigate to the "day1" workspace and select the "Agent" option under the Default execution mode.
+To assign the workspaces  to utilize the agent named "big-pool," navigate to the "day1" workspace and select the "Agent" option under the Default execution mode.
 Then, update the Organization information accordingly.

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/47c44266-b168-4b00-869a-aef078cf4cb8)